The ultimate MUNICH oktoberfest 2025 guide

 WHAT ARE THE BEER TENTS AT OKTOBERFEST AND WILL I NEED TO MAKE A RESERVATION?

-There are 17 large Oktoberfest beer tents and 21 smaller ones, which together make up the main attraction of the festival.
-Each beer hall serves only one of the six brands of Oktoberfestbier, and has their own distinct personality.
-The large tents have more than 5000 seats, and they include:
+There are 17 large and 21 smaller festival tents at Oktoberfest, which together make up the main attraction of the festival.
+These festival tents are iconic, temporary wooden structures built specifically for the event, each serving only one of the six brands of Oktoberfestbier and offering their own distinct personality.
+The large festival tents feature huge bench seating, accommodating more than 5000 guests and making them perfect for large groups to enjoy the authentic Bavarian experience together.

 • Hofbräu-Festzelt: this is the biggest and most crowded beer hall that largely caters to an international crowd.
 Stoke Travel guests often visit this tent, especially for the opening day.